natalia-se/recipe_search/README.md

 - Install Node.js.
 It provides the runtime environment for JavaScript code execution.
 Node Package Manager (npm) is bundled with Node.js and used to manage project dependencies. https://nodejs.org/en/download/package-manager/current

-- Create an GitHub account to version control your code and allow for easier deployment. https://github.com/
+- Create a GitHub account to version control your code and allow for easier deployment. https://github.com/

 - If you haven't got Git installed follow this guide to install it